 Elder Abuse is one of the most overlooked public health hazards in the United States.
-The National Center on Elder Abuse estimates that between one and two million elderly adults have suffered from some form of elder abuse.
+The National Center on Elder Abuse estimates that between two to five million elderly Americans suffer from some form of elder abuse each year.
 The main types of elder abuse are physical abuse, sexual abuse, emotional and psychological abuse, neglect and self-neglect, abandonment, and financial exploitation.